schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 Indicating that the version of GHC used may be different per project.

-This ends the whirlwind tour of `Stack` for beginners.
+This ends the whirlwind tour of `stack`for beginners.
 The information presented in this post should be enough to get started with working with `Stack`.
 The [Stack User Guide](https://docs.haskellstack.org/en/stable/GUIDE/) is a good resource to check out to further explorer how to use `Stack`.
 The [hpack README](https://github.com/sol/hpack#hpack-a-modern-format-for-haskell-packages) is also another resource to consult to futher explore how `package.yaml` can be confifigured.